tareq70/ITI-Training-Hospital-System-using-MVC/README.md

 ## Overview
 Hospital Management System is a web application built with **ASP.NET Core MVC**, **Entity Framework Core**, and **Identity Scaffolding**.
 The system aims to manage hospital data (hospitals, patients, doctors, medical records) with secure authentication, authorization, and account management.

+This project was developed as an **individual task required by ITI**.
+I built it completely by myself, and it was later reviewed and verified by the supervisor.

 ---